 - the cellular and molecular mechanisms controlling the life cycle of synaptic connections (e.g. their formation, maintenance, elimination and regeneration), and

 - how this knowledge can be harnessed to help design new treatment strategies for the numerous diseases affecting synapses, collectively called synaptopathies.

-- What are the principles controlling synapse formation and degeneration, and how can experience, ageing, damage or diet change them?
+- What are the principles controlling synapse formation and degeneration, and how can experience, ageing, damage or disease change them?

 - Which intracellular signalling pathways underlie the stability or modification of neuronal circuits and how can they be manipulated to design new therapies for neurological diseases?

-- Are there human-specific features of synaptic development, plasticity and degeneration in diseases?
+- How can we unravel human-specific features of synaptic development, plasticity and degeneration in diseases?